 Taking certain medications for other health conditions can also lead to weight gain.
 Examples include some antidepressants.

-Doctors also know that two people who are the same height can eat the same diet, and one may be obese while the other isn’t.
+Doctors also know that two people who are the same height can eat the same diet, and one may have obesity while the other does not.
 This is due to factors such as a person’s base metabolic rate (how many calories their body burns at rest) and other health factors.

 The AMA isn’t the only organization that recognizes obesity as a disease.
 Others that do include: